 The Best Way to Book Train Tickets for Spain

-- The exact same prices as the official Renfe site
+- The exact same fares on routes as the official Renfe site

 - None of the error messages and bad translations of Renfe

 - Convenient ticketing: print out your tickets or show a code on your phone

 - Bus options options that can sometimes offer significant savings over pure train trips